- 04 Dec 2007

 Dynamics of Platform Competition: Exploring the Role of Installed Base, Platform Quality and Consumer Expectations

-Executive Summary — What factors drive platform success, long-run market structure, and market efficiency?
+Overview — What factors drive platform success, long-run market structure, and market efficiency?
 Conventional wisdom suggests that for a new platform to be successful, either it must make its technology compatible with the incumbent, or its technical advantage must offer so much value to consumers that it exceeds the combination of functionality, installed base, and complementary goods value offered by the incumbent.
 Zhu and Iansiti develop a dynamic model to examine the evolution of platform-based markets.
 They find that a huge quality advantage may not be necessary for an entrant to be successful.
 Using data from the video game industry, they find support for their theoretical predications.
 Key concepts include:

 - A huge quality advantage may not be necessary for success.
 When market dynamics are driven by quality, a platform with a small quality advantage can also be successful.

 - Xbox has a small quality advantage over Playstation 2 and the market dynamics are quality driven.
 These results help explain the successful entry of the Xbox console into this market and provide support for Zhu and Iansiti's theoretical model.

 - Installed-base advantages do not necessarily provide a safety shield for the incumbent.
 To defend its leadership position, the incumbent needs to constantly enhance its quality.